Roy Chicago

+John Akintola, also known as Roy Chicago (died February 5, 1989), was a Nigerian musician and band leader.
+Most popular during the 1960s, he played in the highlife style, introducing talking drums to his music.

+Life and career

-Roy Chicago (John Akintola Ademuwagun) (died 5 February 1989) was an indigene of Ikare-Akoko in Ondo State, Nigeria.
-He had two children Bolajoko and Kayode Akintola.
-He was a musician and band leader who played in the Highlife style, introducing talking drums into the musical style.
-He moved to Lagos from Ibadan in the late 1950s, and was most popular during the 1960s.
-In contrast to Victor Olaiya, whose music was based on Ghanaian melodies and progressions, Roy Chicago based his music on Nigerian indigenous themes and folklores.
-He was one of the highlife musicians who changed his name to a purely Western form, perhaps to make it sound more cool.
+Roy Chicago was born in Ikare-Akoko in the Ondo State in Nigeria.
+He lived in the capital city of the Ondo State Ibadan until he moved to Ibadan in the late 1950s.
+He reached the height of his popularity during the 1960s.
+In contrast to Victor Olaiya, whose music was based on Ghanaian melodies and progressions, Chicago based his music on Nigerian indigenous themes and folklore.

-Career

-Roy Chicago started playing in the 1950s at Central Hotel on Adamasingba Street in Ibadan before moving to Lagos.
-In his early years, Roy Chicago was helped by Bobby Benson who guided him in playing the saxophone and leading a band.
-After Nigeria gained independence in 1960, Roy Chicago became increasingly successful with hits such as "Iyawo Pankeke", "Are owo niesa Yoyo gbe" and "Keregbe emu".
+In the 1950s, he started playing the saxophone in concerts at the Hotel Hotel in Ibadan as a member of Bobby Benson's band.
+At one point, he became the leader of the band.
+Roy Chicago became increasingly successful with hits such as "Iyawo Pankeke", "Are owo niesa Yoyo gbe" and "Keregbe emu".

-In the 1960s, Victor Olaiya's International All Stars and Roy Chicago's Abalabi Rhythm Dandies were two of the leading highlife bands in Nigeria, both led by graduates of the Bobby Benson Orchestra.
-Roy Chicago became well known at the Abalabi Hotel in Mushin, introducing the talking drum into highlife.
-With the Nigerian Civil War of 1967–1970, highlife became less popular at the expense of Yoruba-derived Jùjú music, since the Igbo people from the breakaway regions of eastern Nigeria had run many of the top highlife bands.
-The result was an increase in popularity of the easy-going and less rigid juju form of music at the expense of highlife.
+In the 1960s, Victor Olaiya's International All Stars and Rooy Chicago's Abalabi Rhythm Dandies were two of the top leading highlife bands in Nigeria, both led by graduates of the Bobby Benson Orchestra.
+Roy Chicago became well known at the Abalabi Hotel in Mushin, introducing the talking drum into the highlife genre.
+As the Nigerian Civil War of 1967-1970, highlife became less popular at the expense of Yoruba-derived jùjú music, since many of the top highlife bands were run by the Igbo people from the breakaway regions of eastern Nigeria.
+The result was an increase in popularity of the easy-going and less rigid jùjú form of music at the expense of highlife.

-At a low point in Chicago's career in the 1970s, Bobby Benson helped again by providing musical equipment and giving him a place to stay in Surulere.
+At a low point in Chicago's career in the 1970s, Bobby Benson assisted him by providing musical equipment and giving him a place to stay in Surulere.

 Music

 Roy Chicago combined the trumpet and saxophone with vocals.
-Playing with Bobby Benson in the 1950s, he performed ball room dance and highlife, fox trot, tango, waltz, quick step, jive and Latin American music.
+Playing with Bobby Benson in the 1950s, he performed ballroom dance and highlife, fox trot, tango, waltz, quick step and jive..
 His sidemen included tenor sax player Etim Udo and trumpeter Marco Bazz.

-Roy Chicago's highlife style had its accent anchored on rhythm.
-He explained Nigerian folksongs with vocals by Tunde Osofisan, one of the finest singers on the highlife scene.
+Roy Chicago's highlife style anchored its accent on rhythm.
+He explained Nigerian folksongs with vocals accompanied by Tunde Osofisan, one of the most popular singers in the highlife scene.

 Although his style could not be called a jazz derivative, there are blue notes in his saxophone parts and "cool" jazz intonations and phrases, which are closer to traditional Yoruba music than to highlife.